cschotte/azure-maps-authentication/README.md

 ### Step 2: Choose Your Authentication Path

+> **⚠️ CRITICAL SETUP NOTE**
+> **Azure Maps has its own Client ID** that is different from Microsoft Entra ID App Registration Client IDs.
+> Always use the Azure Maps Client ID for the `AzureMaps:ClientId` setting.
+> Get it with: `az maps account show --name map-azuremaps --resource-group rg-azuremaps --query "properties.uniqueId" --output tsv`

 #### 🟡 Option A: Start with Subscription Key (Development)
 Perfect for learning and local development. **Not recommended for production.**